Surin, Thailand: Climate

 Surin has a tropical savanna climate (Köppen climate classification Aw).
 Winters are dry and warm.
-Temperatures rise until April, which is hot with the average daily maximum at 35.9 °C. The monsoon season runs from late April through early October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.
+Temperatures rise until April, with the average daily maximum at 35.9 °C. The monsoon season runs from late April through early October, with heavy rain and somewhat cooler temperatures during the day, although nights remain warm.

 History

 Prehistory

 The earliest settlers in this region were hunter-gatherers.
 The Neolithic, with the introduction of agriculture, dates from 2,500 to 1,500 years BCE.
-The Bronze Age dates from 1,500-500 BCE and the Iron Age from 500 BCE to 500 CE.
+The Bronze Age dates from 1,500–500 BCE and the Iron Age from 500 BCE to 500 CE.
 It is in the Iron Age that the first evidence of human settlement emerges in the province, with approximately sixty known Iron Age sites.

 Historical period

 The earliest known historical period is the Dvaravati.
-This was an Indian-based culture, which diffused through the north-east region of what is now Thailand.
-Evidence of this culture is found in Surin region dating to between the 7th to 11th centuries CE.
+This was an Indian-based culture that diffused through the north-east region of what is now Thailand.
+Evidence of this culture is found in the Surin region, dating from the 7th to the 11th centuries CE.
 It was in this period that Buddhism became the dominant religion of the region.

 Following the Dvaravati period, the powerful Khmer Empire expanded its influence throughout what is now the southern Isan region of Thailand.
 This period covers the 7th to 13th centuries CE.
 Surin was an important part of the ancient Khmer empire.
 Temple ruins and a substantial ethnic Khmer minority remain part of Surin.
 Khmer stone inscriptions date from c.
 600 CE.
-Over the next several centuries a growing number of Khmer sites were constructed in the province, most notably Prasat Sikhoraphum.
+Over the next several centuries, a growing number of Khmer sites were constructed in the province, most notably Prasat Sikhoraphum.
 These sites would have formed part of the network of Khmer infrastructure centred on Prasat Phanom Rung.